philrz/super/docs/tutorials/super-for-jq.md

-It's worth mentioning `jq` also has a type operator, but it produces a simple string instead of first-class types, and arrays and objects have no detail about their structure, e,g.,
+It's worth mentioning `jq` also has a type operator, but it produces a simple string instead of first-class types, and arrays and objects have no detail about their structure, e.g.,
 ```
 echo '1 true [1,2,3] {"s":"foo"}' | jq type
 ```